Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

 -   There were issues connecting to the database after 6 months of inactivity.
 Unpaused the database which sorted the deployed site but needed to make changes to the connection string in env.py to get it all working locally.

+### Known Bugs

+-   On some mobile devices, a small arrow is visible outside of the dropdown menus for genre on the "add book" and "edit book" forms and this needs to be used in order to select a genre.
+When the dropdown menus are activated using the arrow in the box, an option cannot be selected.

 ## Deployment